bobdamit/jpel/README.md

 ## 🤝 Contributing

 JPEL welcomes contributions!
 Whether you're fixing bugs, adding features, or improving documentation, your help makes business process automation better for everyone.
+Any non-backward compatible breaking changes, or changes that are not covered by unit tests will probably not be merged in.

 ## 📄 License